-Bayesian belief networks and Belief Networks
+Bayesian Belief Networks and Decision Networks

 The task is to build a Bayesian Decision Network (Influence Diagram) for a selected or individually developed problem, using one of the available tools supporting this model.